Monolit2000/AI-Chat-Back/README.md

 - **Docker**: Ensure Docker and Docker Compose are installed.
 - **OpenAI API Key**: Required for transcription and chat-based tasks.
+- **Ollama Llama 3.2: Ensure Ollama Llama 3.2 is installed and running.

 ## Setup